secretstartups/handbook/dmca/index.html.md

 If it is not possible to come to an agreement with the reporting copyright owner, the content owner may submit a DMCA Counter-Notice to dmca@gilab.com within ten (10) business days of the date of our notice.
 If we receive a valid counter-complaint, we will email a copy of the notice to the copyright owner.
 The Counter-Notice is a legal document and must comply with the requirements of the DMCA and must include the following:

-a. **Contact Information:** Your Nam; Physical address; Email address; and a electronic or physical signature of the owner of the copyright or a person authorized to act on the owner's behalf.
+a. **Contact Information:** Your Name; Physical address; Email address; and an electronic or physical signature of the owner of the copyright or a person authorized to act on the owner's behalf.

 b. **Statement under Perjury:** A statement under penalty of perjury that you have "a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled."